 People who want to sell their homes fast and are focused on raising awareness ASAP should consider having an open listing.
 This usually refers to emergency sell-offs from significant life events like divorce or bereavement in NYC.

-Otherwise, you probably will get better service with an exclusive contract (i.e., “exclusive right to sell”).
+Otherwise, you will probably get better service with an exclusive contract (i.e., “exclusive right to sell”).
 Exclusive contracts (i.e., “exclusive listing agreements” or “exclusive agency listing”) ensure that your agent remains focused on your listing.
 Besides, having an agent work exclusively for you takes most of the hard work out of your hands.

 Open listings are relatively simple to work with.
 The following is what both sellers and buyers must know: